pxai/fjs/document/content/functionaljs.md

 }
 export default update;
 ```
-Even if it shows that ugly switch/case structure, update function is still perfectly pure and easy to test.
+Even if it shows that ugly switch/case structure, the `update` function is still perfectly pure and easy to test.
 There are alternate ways to write that and avoid the switch/case don’t worry.
 We could also extract the code from each case too.
-The point here is that, update returns a new model for each message or it just returns the model as it was.
+The point here is that `update` returns a new model for each message or it just returns the model as it was.

 Does this update sound familiar?
 This is, in essence, what **Redux** does.
 Redux can be used in React applications to isolate state management from components.
 With Redux, a React component (that looks slightly like our views here), binds state values with a centralized store and events are dispatched like messages to the update function.
-In short, it separate state from the components.
+In short, it separates the state from the components.

-When the state structure gets too complex, there are tools to normalize the state: this tools transform a nested state into flat objects, making the state easier to manage.
+When the state structure gets too complex, there are tools to normalize the state: these tools transform a nested state into flat objects, making the state easier to manage.

 Who will change the state?

 ### App

-Suprise it’s me, the app!
+Surprise it’s me, the app!
 And what?
-Yes it’s exactly the same code from the simple project.
+Yes, it’s exactly the same code from the simple project.
 State changes continue isolated here in this simple file.
 In the meantime, we see that we were able to create a much more complex app with

 ```JavaScript
 import { diff, patch } from "virtual-dom";